Klinefelter Syndrome (KS)

 During the first few years of life, when the need for testosterone is low, most XXY males do not show any obvious differences from typical male infants and young boys.
 Some may have slightly weaker muscles, meaning they might sit up, crawl, and walk slightly later than average.
 For example, on average, baby boys with KS do not start walking until age 18 months.3

-After age 5 years, when compared to typically developing boys, boys with KS may be slightly:
+After age 5 years, compared with typically developing boys, boys with KS may be slightly:

 • Taller